de1mos242/JukeboxOnRails/README.md

 Before start you have to fill /config/audio_providers/vk.yml with your own login/pass

-To install on Ubuntu to need already installed library: libgstreamer0.10-dev
+To install on Ubuntu to need already installed libraries: libgstreamer0.10-dev gstreamer0.10-plugins-ugly